32 proven ways to increase your clients as a freelancer

 There are communities out there on a range of topics, from real estate to cryptocurrency.
-You can get involved in these communities, even if you’re not yet a subject matter expert on those topics.
+You can get involved in these communities, even if you’re not yet an expert on those topics.
 Add value by sharing your own experiences on certain issues, and answer questions where you can lend your expertise.

 15. Join a co-working space

 In normal times, co-working spaces are brilliant places to work and get connected to a new circle of friends and potential colleagues.

 And these qualities will certainly resume as soon as coworking spaces like WeWork, Work.Life, Workbar and LiquidSpace reopen for general co-working.

 Building connections takes time though, so be prepared to make co-working a regular part of your routine.
 You should also take advantage of any social occasions, workshops or presentations hosted within your co-working space, as these are a great way to get to know your fellow co-workers.

 16. Add value by answering questions on Quora